gloori/kubeflow-poc/README.md

 ---
 ### Version and Look-ahead Considerations

-Snapshot of versions of different tools/products, as of this writing, are presnted in the _version table_ below:
+Snapshot of versions of different tools/products, as of this writing, are presented in the _version table_ below:

 | product        | k8s version | release date | comments         |